mgrgic1/-49900-Server-Backend/README.md

 # User Goals Commands:
 `localhost:5000/userGoals/id` - GET request to view all goals for a specific USER ID.
 The `id` specified must be the user's id.

-`localhost:5000/userGoals/goal/goalId` - GET request to view a specific goal.
+`localhost:5000/userGoals/goalById/goalId` - GET request to view a specific goal.
 The `goalId` specified must be the goal's id

-`localhost:5000/userGoals/addGoal` - POST request to add a goal to the database for a specific user.
+`localhost:5000/userGoals/add` - POST request to add a goal to the database for a specific user.

 `localhost:5000/userGoals/edit/goalId` - PUT request to edit a user's goal.
 The `goalId` specified must be the goal's id

 `localhost:5000/userGoals/remove/goalId` - DELETE request to remove a user's goal.
 Must specify a GOAL ID, not a user id.

+# User Expenses Commands:
+`localhost:5000/userExpenses/expenseById/expenseId` - GET request to view a specific user expense.
+Must specify an expenseId (not the user's id)

+`localhost:5000/userExpenses/userId` - GET request to view ALL expenses for a particular user.
+Must specify the user's id

+`localhost:5000/userExpenses/add` - POST request to add a new expense to the database for a specific user

+`localhost:5000/userExpenses/edit/expenseId` - PUT request to edit a specific expense.
+Must specify the expense id

+`localhost:5000/userExpenses/remove/expenseId` - DELETE request to remove a specific expense.
+Must specify the expense id